Saeed-Engr/UltraHack-Hackathon/README.md

 # Smart Safety Management System (SSMS): Enhancing Manufacturing Safety, Accountability, and Efficiency through Real-time Monitoring and Personnel Management.
 The Real Time demo Video: https://youtu.be/jLMOtBa9NDs

+# Objective:

+The objective of this project is to design and implement a Smart Safety Management System (SSMS) to improve worker accountability, safety, and efficiency in manufacturing industries.
+The system will leverage the capabilities of the Oak D camera to monitor worker activities, attendance, and adherence to safety protocols, providing real-time data and notifications to the head department and controller office, while also generating automated inquiries to employees and enabling swift action in case of outsiders detected.

+# Project Overview:

+The SSMS will integrate the Oak D camera with wearable safety gear for seamless monitoring of workers within the manufacturing facility.
+The system will detect employees wearing safety gear and ensure its completeness.
+If the safety gear is incomplete or absent, the system will generate an email to the controller and notify them about the employee.
+In cases where no safety gear is detected, the system will assume the individual is an outsider and notify the controller accordingly.

+Upon receiving notifications, the controller's system will generate an automatic inquiry to the employee, requiring them to submit an answer appeal in response to the inquiry.
+Meanwhile, if an outsider is detected, the controller room management will take immediate action.

+The Oak D camera will also capture images of every person passing through the entrance point, and the system will generate emails with relevant pictures for record-keeping purposes.

+#Key Features:

+Integration with wearable safety gear: The SSMS will work in conjunction with wearable safety gear, such as helmets, gloves, and vests, to ensure employee safety and adherence to protocols.
+Real-time monitoring and data collection: The Oak D camera will provide continuous monitoring of employees, capturing images and data on their activities, attendance, and compliance with safety protocols.
+Automated notifications, inquiries, and alerts: The system will generate emails to the controller office in case of any discrepancies or safety breaches, including incomplete safety gear or unauthorized personnel.
+The controller's system will then automatically send an inquiry to the employee, requiring a response.
+In case of outsider detection, the controller room management will take immediate action.
+Entrance point monitoring: The Oak D camera will capture images of every individual passing through the facility's entrance point for added security and record-keeping.
+Scalability: The SSMS can be scaled up or down to accommodate different manufacturing facilities and varying levels of worker activity.

+By implementing the Smart Safety Management System (SSMS) with automated employee inquiry and immediate outsider detection action in manufacturing industries, we aim to enhance worker safety, accountability, and overall efficiency.
+The project will utilize cutting-edge technology, such as the Oak D camera, to provide real-time monitoring and notifications, ensuring a safer and more secure work environment for all employees while maintaining an efficient response system.